 It was a lot like that joke about the old-timers who have been telling the same jokes for so long that they now tell them by number: “62!
 Har har har.
 87!
 Har har har.”
 You’re telling the joke and nailing the punchline without telling the joke or nailing the punchline.

-So as far as I’m concerned getting other people to say your puns is the highest art form.
+That’s it.
+As far as I’m concerned it’s the highest art form.
 Incepting puns.
-If only there was a word for it though.
+I only regret we don’t have a good word for it.